 Rising damp affected walls can take up to 6 months to dry out for a 150mm thick wall and will even take longer for thicker walls.
 The general rule is that it will take one month for each 25mm thickness of wall to dry after the rising damp has been stopped.

-What is a damp-proof membrane?
+What is a damp proofing membrane?

-The ground below your floor should have a damp proof membrane to stop damp coming from the ground and a damp proof membrane can be applied to the internal side of an external wall to stop damp getting to your plaster and decoration.
+The ground below your floor should have a damp-proof membrane to stop damp coming from the ground and a damp-proof membrane can be applied to the internal side of an external wall to stop damp getting to your plaster and decoration.
 These membranes are also used on wall areas that are below ground level that can be affected by penetrating damp from the ground.

 The envelope or outside of your property should be waterproofed to stop damp penetrating your property and causing damage. it is important that the outside of the property is waterproof or water repellent which means that the masonry or render to your outside walls should prevent water penetration and should be repaired if this is not working.
 Special water repellents can also be used to stop rainwater penetrating the external walls if required.

-Is damp-proofing work guaranteed, covered by insurance?
+Is damp proofing work guaranteed, covered by insurance?

 Having property care completed in your home can be extremely stressful, therefore, our customers can take peace of mind that your damp proof course will be installed efficiently and correctly.